staltz/ppppp-db/protospec.md

 type AccountData = AccountAdd | AccountDel

-// "add" means this shs peer can validly add more keys to the account tangle
+// (if key is sig) "add" means this key can validly add more keys to the account
-// "del" means this shs peer can validly revoke keys from the account tangle
+// (if key is sig) "del" means this key can validly revoke keys from the account
-// "internal-encryption" means this shs peer should get access to symmetric key
+// (if key is shs) "internal-encryption" means this peer can get symmetric key
-// "external-encryption" means this shs peer should get access to asymmetric key type AccountPower = 'add' | 'del' | 'internal-encryption' | 'external-encryption'
+// (if key is shs) "external-encryption" means this peer can get asymmetric key type AccountPower = 'add' | 'del' | 'internal-encryption' | 'external-encryption'

 type AccountAdd = {